AbdumurodovaZulfizar/bubble-sort/README.md

 # Bobble Sort

-This project is entry project for ruby, which is built to sort arrays with the bubble sort methodology.
+This project is entry project for ruby, which has been built to sort arrays with the bubble sort methodology.
 And it consists of two types of methods, first - sorts the array with ruby method, second - sorts the array with the method which has yield and block.

 ## Bubble Sort Algorithm: Steps on how it works:
 In an unsorted array of elements, start with the first two elements and sort them in ascending order.
 (Compare the element to check which one is greater).